-The record at issue in this appeal is the "report" made by the two police officers.
+The record at issue in this appeal is the "report" with appendices.

 I will first address the potential application of section 52(3)3.
 In order to fall within the scope of paragraph 3 of section 52(3), the Police must establish that: